jjnastya/Webscrapping_project/README.md

-# Analyzing 40 Years of Nick Cave’s Lyrics: A Sentiment Deep Dive
+# Analysis of Nick Cave’s Lyrics: A Sentiment Deep Dive

 Has the sentiment in Nick Cave's lyrics changed over time?
 That’s what I set out to explore by analyzing his lyrics from the past 40 years.